 Day 3: BANFF NATIONAL PARK

 The gondola (included) takes you to the summit of Sulfur Mountain where you have a bird’s eye view of the broad valley, the little town of Banff and Tunnel Mountain, shaped like a giant buffalo sleeping beside the river.
 From here the easy 1 km trail leads to Sanson Peak where Norman Sanson used to live for many years to record the weather.
-For the afternoon a fun filled 3 hour float trip on the Bow River in rubber rafts (included).
-You sit back and relax as you drift past breathtaking scenery.
-Wildlife, waterfowl and wildflowers are abundant on this section of the river.
+For the afternoon a fun filled 7 km float trip on the Bow River in rubber rafts (included).
+You sit back and relax as you drift past the hoodoos (bizarre rock formations) in the valley between Tunnel Mountain and the towering face of Mount Rundle.

 Day 4: BANFF NATIONAL PARK

 Today you hit the trails on a mountain bike on some of the best cross country trails in Rockies.
 After a one hour skills course you are ready to spend the day exploring the trails and single track.
 The bikes are first rate and the trails offer such variety that everyone can enjoy this day.
-An evening of stories around the campfire makes the perfect end to a Canadian mountain day.
+An evening of stories around the campfire makes the perfect end to the day of your family vacation.

 Day 5: BANFF NATIONAL PARK/LAKE LOUISE